-Membership has remained silent on a submission and that submission is due to HUD within 12 hours, then the Collaborative Applicant may make a submission to HUD without the approval of that body.
-The Collaborative Applicant is currently designated as the Fresno Housing Authority.
-This designation may be changed by amending these Bylaws (see Article X).
-Further details on the roles and responsibilities of the Collaborative Applicant are set forth in the General Policies and Procedures Written Standards, which are incorporated into these Bylawsthis Governance Charter in so far as they set forth those roles and responsibilities.

-- The Immediate Past Chair: The Immediate Past Chair shall provide continuity to the Board of Directors and shall assist the other Directors in carrying out their duties.
+- The Collaborative Applicant: the Collaborative Applicant shall be responsible for submitting the Consolidated Application for the CoC Program Competition; planning and administering the biennial unsheltered Point-In-Time count and annual sheltered Point-In-Time count; submitting the Point-In-Time count(s) and the Housing Inventory Chart to HUD in a timely manner; and submitting requests for technical assistance, if appropriate, to HUD or other technical assistance-granting agency.
+In general, the Collaborative Applicant shall perform these tasks with the approval of the General Membership.
+However, if the General Membership has remained silent on a submission and that submission is due to HUD within 12 hours, then the Collaborative Applicant may make a submission to HUD without the approval of that body.
+Further details on the roles and responsibilities of the Collaborative Applicant are set forth in the Written Standards, which are incorporated into this Governance Charter in so far as they set forth those roles and responsibilities. - The Immediate Past Chair: The Immediate Past Chair shall provide continuity to the Board of Directors and shall assist the other Directors in carrying out their duties.
 The Immediate Past Chair is an advisory position and does not vote. - The Officers at Large: The Officers at Large shall assist the other Directors in carrying out their duties. - The Regional Representatives: The Representatives shall assist with the Point-in-Time Count for their region and shall assist the other Directors in carrying out their duties.
 The Representatives will also communicate the views of the CoC to their respective jurisdictions, advocate for the CoC's policies on homelessness, and keep the CoC informed about developments in their jurisdictions that affect homeless programs.